Blogpost

 Your income does not need to come from full-time employment.
 It could also come from various part-time jobs or even rental income.

-While moneylenders may not access your credit score during the loan application, they will check your borrowing history with other lenders through the Money Lenders Credit Bureau (MLCB).
+While money lenders may not access your credit report from the Credit Bureau Singapore during the loan application, they will check your borrowing history with other lenders through the Money Lenders Credit Bureau (MLCB).

 If you have an unfavourable history of deferring past loan repayments, future lenders may not take the risk of offering you a loan.

-Lenders will also be able to check the number of loan applications you have made with other moneylenders through MLCB, and when a borrower has applied for several loans in a short time, this is usually a red flag for the lender.
+Lenders will also be able to check the number of loan applications you have made with other money lenders through MLCB.
+When a borrower has applied for several loans within a short span of time, this is usually a red flag for the lender.

-Lenders avoid such clients as borrowers who have multiple loans have a higher risk of deferring their loan repayments.
+Legitimate money lenders avoid such clients as borrowers who have multiple loans have a higher risk of skipping their loan repayments.

-If you are unable to pay off your past loans, you may have been advised to file for bankruptcy.
-However, filing for bankruptcy can impact your financial future including applying for any loan.
+If you were unable to pay off your past loans, you might have been advised to file for bankruptcy.
+However, filing for bankruptcy can impact your financial future, including the approval of any future loan.

-A past lender has taken legal action against you
+5. A past money lender has taken legal action against you

-Licensed moneylenders can file for litigation against their borrowers if they are unable to repay their loans.
+Authorised money lenders in Singapore can file for litigation against their borrowers if they are unable to repay their loans according to the signed loan contract’s terms.
 In such cases, the borrower’s legal history will be on record and other lenders will be able to access them.
-If a lender has taken legal action against a client, future moneylenders are more likely to avoid them.
+If a lender has taken legal action against a client, future money lenders are more likely to avoid them.

 #10.
-Apply for a loan with the best licensed moneylender in Singapore
+Apply for a loan with a trusted licensed money lender in Singapore

 At Galaxy Credit, we offer flexible personal loans including medical, business, and study loans.

-We provide instant loans for emergencies and pride ourselves as a reliable and competitive loan solution provider.
+As one of the top-rated quick money lenders in Singapore, we provide instant loans for emergencies and pride ourselves on being a reliable and competitive loan solution provider.

 Keen to apply for a loan?
 Drop us a loan enquiry and we will get back to you within one working day.